 - (1) We found that it is very difficult to analyze eye behavior (e.g., blinks) without explicitly localizing the eyes.
 Based on our previous work on expression recognition we think eye localization with precision in the order of 1/4 of an iris may be necessary for reliable recognition of facial expressions.
-Thus it seems reasonable to think that the brain may allocate resources to precisely locate facial features, including the eyes. - (2) We found that it is very difficult to develop detectors that work in very general conditions and provide high levels of accuracy about the location of the eyes.
-There is a trade-off between robustness and accuracy.
+Thus it seems reasonable to expect that the brain may allocate resources to precisely locate facial features, including the eyes. - (2) We found that it is very difficult to develop detectors that are both robust (i.e., work in very general conditions) and spatially accurate.
+There seems to be a trade-off between robustness and accuracy.
 Eye detectors that localize the eyes precisely within the face exhibit unacceptable false-alarm rates when operating outside the face.
 Eye detectors that avoid false-alarm rates in cluttered environments, are not sufficiently precise about the location of the eyes.
 We explored a solution to this tradeoff, based on a cascade of detectors that operate at different levels in the robustness/localization trade-off.
 Some of these detectors capture the general context in which one may find eyes.
 By doing so they minimize false alarms at the cost of precise position information.
-Precision is achieved by detectors that operate in specific contexts.
-If this is the strategy adopted by the brain, one would expect to find ensembles of neurons.
-Some of these neurons would respond to entire faces under difficult conditions.
-However such neurons would not be sufficient to precisely localize features.
-We also expect to find neurons specialized on detecting eyes in the context of faces, i.e. they should be Section 3 now describes the method for learning the tuning curve. maximally excited by eyes precisely aligned and maximally inhibited by small deviations from alignment.
+Precise spatial localization is achieved by detectors that operate in specific contexts.
+If this is the strategy adopted by the brain, one would expect to find at least two types of neurons.
+The first type would respond to large contextual regions (e.g., faces).
+Neurons of this type are expected to be robust to changes in illumination but also to provide poor spatial resolution.
+We also expect to find a second type of neurons specialized on precise spatial localization of features in specific contexts.
+For example, neurons of this type may be maximally excited by eyes precisely aligned and maximally inhibited by small deviations from alignment.
+This second type of neurons may exhibit a large number of false alarms when operating out of context, making it very difficult for neuroscientists to ascertain what they respond to.